justinhj/justinhj.github.io/_posts/2019-06-10-monoids-for-production.md

 }
 ```

 With the correct imports and library dependencies you can now access `MonoidTests[ProducedItem].monoid` which will contain tests for each of the Monoid laws.
-It will in addition use Scalacheck to generate emany random instances of your classes to give a thorough empirical testing of whether the laws hold.
+It will in addition use Scalacheck to generate many random instances of your classes to give thorough empirical testing of whether the laws hold.
 Of course this check will not guarantee that your laws hold but it will certainly help you feel confident.
 Ultimately Scala leaves it as an exercise to the programmer to ensure that the laws are valid and automated testing is no substitute for your own reasoning.
 Note that in order to generate the tests we need an `Eq` instance for our data type which allows them to be tested for equality.
 We can automatically generate one that just compares each field of the class:

 ```scala
 implicit val eqProducedItem : Eq[ProducedItem] = Eq.fromUniversalEquals